citp/privacy-policy-historical/p/pa/par/partydelights.co.uk.md

-> *The following text is extracted and transformed from the partydelights.co.uk privacy policy that was archived on 2018-03-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180326203448id_/http%3A//www.partydelights.co.uk/help/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the partydelights.co.uk privacy policy that was archived on 2018-09-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180905060038id_/https%3A//www.partydelights.co.uk/help/privacy-policy) for the most accurate reproduction.*

 # Party & Fancy Dress - One Stop Party Shop | Party Delights

-Last updated: March 2018
+Last updated: April 2018

-Party Delights takes the privacy of our customers very seriously.
-We understand that you want to know how information about you is used, stored, and shared and we know the importance of protecting your personal information.
-Nobody wants to have their personal information sold or misused.
-We do not sell your personal information to anyone, full stop.
+Party Delights takes the privacy of its customers very seriously.
+We understand that you want to know how information about you is used, stored, and shared.
+And we understand the importance of protecting your personal information.
+Nobody wants to have their personal information sold or misused and we will never sell your personal information to anyone.

 This privacy policy (“Privacy Policy”) applies to customer information collected and used by Party Delights and its affiliates (together, “Party Delights”).
 This Privacy Policy does not cover any information collected by third-party sites or content or applications that may link to, or be accessible from or on, our website.
-We collect information about you from a variety of sources, including the information we collect from you in person, the information we collect from you when you visit our website www.partydelights.co.uk or its related subdomains (“Website”), and the information that we collect about you from other sources.
+We collect information about you from a variety of sources, including the information that we collect from you in person, the information we collect from you when you visit our website www.partydelights.co.uk or its related subdomains (“Website”), and the information that we collect about you from other sources.
 By visiting and using the Website, you are accepting the terms described in this Privacy Policy.

-Please take a moment to familiarize yourself with our privacy practices and let us know if you have any questions.
+Please take a moment to familiarise yourself with our privacy practices and let us know if you have any questions.

 ## Types of Information We Collect